LukeBriggsDev/LukeBriggsDev.github.io/projects/earp/index.md

 ![Mona Lisa normal](https://github.com/LukeBriggsDev/EARP/raw/main/images/monalisa.png)
 ![Mona Lisa earp](https://github.com/LukeBriggsDev/EARP/raw/main/README/monalisa96.65.png)

-EARP is a program that uses evolutionary algorithm techniques to recreate an image using a limites number of semi-transparent polygons.
+EARP is a program that uses evolutionary algorithm techniques to recreate an image using a limited number of semi-transparent polygons.
 The recreation images you see above has just 100 polygons in it!.

 # Backstory